cloud-army/secret-mutator-admission-webhook/README.md

 ```
 ## Usage
 ### Deploying pods
-Deploy a test pod that gets secrets from GCP Secret Manager and print its in the pod console:
+Build and Deploy a test pod that gets secrets from GCP Secret Manager and print its in the pod console:
 ```

 🚀 Building and Deploying a test pod...